 “Despite the calamity that befell my family, I was keen on rehabilitating the place to make it once again appealing to its regular customers and clientele, though it bears a new name, the Shahbandar Martyrs’ Café,” Khashali said.

-Souvenir time.
-I bought a sword with a cobra head!
-All customs in Iraq, Maldives and Thailand saw it in my suitcase and were surprisingly ok with me travelling through with it.
 I don’t know when I’ll ever truly need a cobra-headed sword.
-But on the day I do; I’ll be glad I went through the stress to get it home.
+But on that fateful day that I do; I’ll be glad I went through the stress to get it home after visiting Baghdad.

-Dinner time in Karrada district, one of the most religiously diverse areas of Baghdad with a majority Shia Muslim and significant Christian presence.
+Later on, we had dinner in the Karrada district, one of the most religiously diverse areas of Baghdad with a majority Shia Muslim and a significant Christian presence.

 Day 4: Baghdad Mall